patterninstitute/azores.bkw/README.md

 The `bkw_occurrence` dataset is derived from `presences_sf2` from package `azores.rorquals` through the following steps:

-1. Only observations from the `rps` dataset was keeped
+1. Only observations from the `rps` dataset were kept

 2. Observations with missing (`NA`) values for any climate or topographical variable are removed.